Ka-I-Chan/Ka-I-Chan.github.io/index.md

 My research interests lie at the intersection of HCI, health and wellbeing, accessibility and aging.
 I focus on understanding the needs and challenges of vulnerable and marginalized populations and on designing and building systems to empower and enhance their quality of life.

 In my daily life, I enjoy various sports and have a passion on music.
 I used to play the piano and guitar and was a percussion member of the Tsinghua University Symphonic Band.
+Currently, I am self-teaching the ukulele :)

 My CV is available [here](assets\files\KaIChan_CV.pdf).